syncfusion-content/blazor-docs/blazor/datagrid/tool-bar.md

 ### Built-in and Custom components in Grid Toolbar

 Custom components can be rendered along with built-in toolbar items of DataGrid component.
-This can be achieved by defining the custom toolbar item with Template (Render Fragment) item.
+This can be achieved by defining the custom toolbar item as Template Render Fragment.

-Following code example demonstrate how to use built-in toolbar items like Add, Edit, Delete, Update, and Cancel, along with a custom toolbar item that uses a template.
+Following code example demonstrate how to use built-in toolbar items like Add, Edit, Delete, Update, and Cancel, along with a custom toolbar item with a custom search textbox as a template (render fragment).

 Index.Razor
 ```csharp